pygbe/pygbe/paper.md

 PyGBe achieves both algorithmic and hardware acceleration.
 The solution algorithm uses a [Barnes-Hut](https://en.wikipedia.org/wiki/Barnes–Hut_simulation) treecode to accelerate each iteration of a GMRES solver to O(N logN), for N unknowns.
 It exploits NVIDIA GPU hardware on the most computationally intensive parts of the code using CUDA kernels in the treecode, interfacing with PyCUDA.
-Some parts of the code written in C++, wrapped using SWIG.
+Some parts of the code are written in C++, wrapped using SWIG.

 # References